 Churchill’s political activity began around 1900 when he became a member of the Parliament.
 Throughout his life, he was actively involved in the political and military affairs of the United Kingdom, and 40 years later he became the Prime Minister.
 In the midst of his troubled life, marked by conflicts, wars, political and military decisions, that he began painting.

 View of Chartwell

 The View of Chartwell, which depicts the place where he lived for almost forty years, is located in Kent, South East England.
-Sir Winston Churchill bought the estate in 1922 and lived in it until shortly before his death in 1965.
-View of Chartwell is the view from the garden of this residence, where he also obviously dealt with political matters and took care of his political obligations.
+Sir Winston Churchill bought the estate in 1922 and lived there until shortly before his death in 1965.
+View of Chartwell is the view from the garden of this residence, where he also dealt with political matters and took care of his political obligations.

 Daybreak at Cassis

 Do not think, however, that Churchill painted only what was familiar to him.
 His duties made him travel a lot, and during these trips, he was also able to find time for his art.
 That is why Churchill is considered to be so passionate about painting.

 Even if he saw painting solely as a hobby, he devoted himself to it with seriousness.
 Look at this painting in which he depicts a dawn in Cassis.
 The different shades of green and blue are so beautiful!

 View of Cairo from the Pyramids

 Winston Churchill, due to his involvement in Near East politics, spent some time in that part of the world.
 The landscapes that he painted back then are among my favorite of his works.
 In his paintings from Egypt, the golden clouds and the blue sky perfectly match the orange-green shade of the earth.
 The shades harmonize so perfectly with the light that it is impossible to remain indifferent to this landscape.
 One of the paintings shows the famous Egyptian pyramids.

 Cairo from the Pyramids with the Artist Painting